 Let us now move on to the top railway stocks in India.

 Top Railway Stocks in India #1 – IRCTC

 Indian Railway Catering and Tourism Corporation is a Miniratna company.
 It is a public sector company under the Ministry of Railways.
 The PSU is responsible for catering and hospitality services at railway stations, on trains, and at other locations.

 The mobile application and website of IRCTC allow people to book railway tickets & hotels and chart tour packages among other things.

-The Indian Railways set it up back in September 1999 to upgrade, professionalize, and manage the catering and hospitality operations at stations, on trains, and other locations.
+The Indian Railways set it up back in September 1999 to upgrade, professionalize, and manage the catering and hospitality operations at stations, trains, and in other locations.

 Its revenues peaked in FY20 at Rs.
 2,264 crores.
 They declined to Rs.
 783 crores during FY21 sharply because of the pandemic.
 The company gained traction as it reported a net profit of Rs.
 664 crores on a total income of Rs.
 1,879 crores for the fiscal year 2021-22.

-It is a monopoly-tech stock which is evident in its high PE ratio of 72.
+It is a monopoly-tech stock evident in its high PE ratio of 72.
 It has given an impressive return of 287% since its IPO in October 2019.

 CONCOR is involved in the business of arranging inland transportation of containers through Indian Railways.
 Furthermore, it is also engaged in port management, air cargo premises, and establishing cold chains.

 Container Corporation was incorporated in March 1998.
 It started its operations the next year in 1989 after the Indian Railways handed over a network of seven inland container depots.